babel/babel/packages/babel-plugin-syntax-destructuring-private/README.md

 # @babel/plugin-syntax-destructuring-private

-> Allow parsing of class static blocks
+> Allow parsing of destructuring private fields

 See our website [@babel/plugin-syntax-destructuring-private](https://babeljs.io/docs/en/babel-plugin-syntax-destructuring-private) for more information.